Table of Contents

 With their immense amount of patience and relaxed nature, they’re usually ready to take on the day-to-day antics of the children in their home – taking all the “love” that the kids are going to be dishing out.

 For a small breed, French Bulldogs are quite rugged, which is a good thing if they're spending lots of time around children.

 They’re also small enough that you won’t have to worry about them bowling over your young children as they toddle around the house.

 As with any animal, you’ll want to supervise your kids' time playing with your French Bulldog.

 Teaching both the kids and dog how to play properly together is a must.

 Where to Adopt a French Bulldog?

-You probably didn't think a French Bulldog breed profile would include information about adopting your pet, but this part is very important.
-There are three different ways to acquire your new French Bulldog.
-You can go through a breeder, an adoption shelter, or through French Bulldog clubs.
+You probably didn't think a French Bulldog breed profile would include information about adopting your pet, but this part is crucial.

 Some sites to check out include:

 What to Look For When Adopting a French Bulldog